fommil/fpmortals/manuscript/complete.md

 one down, because it breaks the mathematical laws and invalidates all the assumptions that users of `Divisible` rely upon.

-To aid in testing laws, scalaz typeclasses contain the codified versions of their laws on the typeclass itself.
+To aid in testing laws, Scalaz typeclasses contain the codified versions of their laws on the typeclass itself.
 We can write an automated test, asserting that the law fails, to remind us of this fact: